 For LabQuest 2 and LabQuest 3, remove the battery for long-term storage.
 This is not recommended for the original LabQuest as you risk stripping the screws/damaging the connector when you take out the battery.

 Over the summer, the battery will slowly lose its charge, but will be undamaged.
-When you return in the fall, we recommend that you charge all LabQuest units for a full 8 hours before using them.
+When you return in the fall, we recommend that you fully charge all LabQuest units before using them (8-12 hours).
 When you first turn it on, it may take as long as 3 minutes for LabQuest to reboot if the battery completely lost charge.